Guide

 You are truly exempt if all of these are true at the same time:

-• You have no capital or business losses you want to carry forward
+• No capital or business losses to carry forward

-• You have no plans for loans, visas, or government contracts soon
+• No plans for loans, visas, or government contracts

 05

-Missing the due date (July 31 for most individuals) has consequences that grow over time.
+Missing the due date (July 31 for most individuals) has consequences that compound.

-• Income tax notice risk: The department can reopen your assessment up to 3 years back, or up to 10 years for larger undisclosed amounts
+• Assessment risk: The department can reopen your assessment up to 3 years back, or up to 10 years for larger undisclosed amounts

-• Prosecution: Willful failure to file when tax was owed can lead to prosecution under Section 276CC
+• Prosecution: Wilful failure to file when tax was owed can lead to prosecution under Section 276CC

-Use our penalty calculator for exact amounts based on your situation: /tools/penalty-calculator/itr-late-filing
+Use our penalty calculator for exact amounts: /tools/penalty-calculator/itr-late-filing

 06